vbpupil/php-test/README.md

 # Test php-app
-Used for testing of Docker environment setup.
+Dummy application which outputs Mr Bean to the a browser window - used for testing of Docker environment setup.